 A good, simple example of this comes from the affiliate blog PC Part Picker.
 They offer a wide variety of guides that help newcomers and veterans build a computer that meets their needs.

 This provides constant engagement with their audience with high-value content.
 And of course, with each purchase made from their recommendation, The Wire Cutter gets a piece as the affiliate marketer.

-As we’ve seen all along, building a website is just one option when considering how to become an affiliate marketer.
-Ads are a great marketing method that can help you be successful, especially for high commision affiliate programs.
+As we’ve seen all along, building a website is just one option when it comes to the best ways to do affiliate marketing.
+Running ads is another.
+Ads can help you be successful, especially for high commision affiliate programs.